Webinar video: TinyML for industrial use cases with STMicroelectronics and AvnetTinyMLJuly 24, 2020

 I have short data samples that are hard to capture (like 'washing machine finished').
 How could I sample this data?

 Labeling shorter events like this is difficult.
 Our strategy is to be ready to capture a larger audio sample and edit it down.
 We are working on some new features to help automate the process of finding meaningful events from sensor or audio training data to make this easier.

 How does STM32Cube.AI compare to TensorFlow Lite for microcontrollers?
 Are you using CMSIS-NN?

 TensorFlow Lite ships with an interpreter, so it has some runtime overhead; STM32Cube.AI applies optimization techniques to minimize the required RAM and ROM. .
-STM32Cube.AI is embedding CMSIS-NN and additional optimized kernels to ensure all silicon acceleration is used in an optimal manner.
+STM32Cube.AI is embedding CMSIS-NN and additionally optimized kernels to ensure all-silicon acceleration is used in an optimal manner.

 What's Edge Impulse's pricing model?
 Is it free to use, or only coupled with certain hardware targets?